Policy on Conduct and Discipline

 - Obtaining advance knowledge of exams or other assignments without permission

 Many policy violations that occur in the Residence Halls rules are handled by the Associate Directors of Residential Life.
-Some serious offenses are referred directly to the Office of Judicial Affairs and Community Standards.
+Some serious offenses are referred directly to the Office of Student Conduct and Community Standards.
 Violations in University Apartment Housing are handled by building managers and housing officials.
 Some incidents are referred directly to the School’s housing liaison in the Office of Graduate Student Affairs.

 Most violations of rules concerning fraternities or sororities as organizations are handled by the Associate Director of Greek Life and Leadership.
-Some serious offenses are referred directly to the Office of Judicial Affairs and Community Standards.
+Some serious offenses are referred directly to the Office of Student Conduct and Community Standards.

 The purpose of the Dean’s Discipline process is twofold.
 First, it is used to determine the accused student’s responsibility for the alleged violation(s) of Columbia Engineering or University policy(ies).
 In addition, it is an opportunity for the student to engage in a meaningful conversation regarding his or her role as a member of the Columbia community.
 The Dean’s Discipline process is not an adversarial process, nor is it a legalistic one, and therefore the technical rules of evidence applicable to civil and criminal court cases do not apply.